 Can I still have a face-to-face appointment?

 Yes!
-Some issues can’t be solved over the phone.
+Many issues can’t be solved over the phone.
 In this case, your doctor will arrange for you to have a face-to-face appointment.